thilde/future-tbd/README.md

   * Tyler:

 * **Do you see any impediment that prevents me or the Development Team from meeting the Sprint Goal?**
+  * The biggest impediment expressed by both members of the Development Team was the data source that the team will be using for the project.
+Multiple ideas were suggested such as creating a back-end database using a .csv file or accessing an API.

 ### Sprint Review
 On 11/13/2016, we conducted our first sprint review.
 Our stakeholder, Michael Johnson, was able to provide some early feedback on the product and the product design.